ibm-cloud-docs/cephaas/volume_create.md

 Provide the `CAPACITY` of the volume, `NAME` of the volume, host nqn string and endpoint url.

 The volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
-Volume names must begin with a lowercase letter and should not end with a hyphen.
-If you create two volumes with the same name in the same service instance and region, a `volume name duplicate` error is displayed.
+Volume names must begin with a lowercase letter.
+It must not begin with a hypen or a number nor end with a hyphen.
+If you create two volumes with the same name in the same deployment and region, a `volume name duplicate` error is displayed.

 See the following example.